boxed/mutmut/CONTRIBUTING.rst

     uv run pytest

-This also runs E2E tests that verify that `mutmut run` produces the same output as before.
-If your code changes should change the output of `mutmut run` and this test fails, try to delete the `snapshots/*.json` files (as described in the test errors).
+We use `inline-snapshot` for E2E and integration tests, to prevent unexpected changes in the output.
+If the output _should_ change, you can use `uv run pytest --inline-snapshot=fix` to update the snapshots.

 If pytest terminates before reporting the test failures, it likely hit a case where mutmut calls `os._exit(...)`.
 Try looking at these calls first for troubleshooting.